max-cohen54/AD_trigger_training/README.md

 `pass_L1_idxs` is a list of bits 0 or 1 for each event.
 1 means that the event passed at least one trigger from a list of the highest rate unprescaled
 L1 triggers.
 In practice, the events where this value is 1 should make up (with EB weights) a dataset that is representative of 'as seen by HLT' data.

 If you are interested in making your own ntuples, refer to `https://gitlab.cern.ch:8443/mmcohen/ntuple-dumper-x-aod-ana-helpers-minimal-example` for instructions on how to process datasets and create a TTree with the wanted data.
-One can then use `/data_pipeline/read_EB_tree.ipynb` to access the data from the TTree including the simulated trigger decisions, process the EB weight xml files, and write everything to a h5 file.
+One can then use `/data_pipeline/read_EB_tree.ipynb` to access the data from the TTree including the simulated trigger decisions, process the EB weight xml files, and write everything to an h5 file.